PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict what the species pool at a particular location is?

-As species pool form the basis network structure, predicting which species are present at a particular location is essential to predict networks across space.
+As species pools form the basis network structure, predicting which species are present at a particular location is essential to predict networks across space.
 The development of species distribution models (SDMs) is increasingly ubiquitous in macroecology--- these models predict a species' distribution across space